solemnwind/automatic-parking/README.md

 # Automatic Parking

-This project implements an algorithm for automatic parking, specifically designed for four-wheeled vehicles with front-wheel steering.
+This project is for path-planning, specifically designed for four-wheeled vehicles with front-wheel steering.
+A* and RRT* path-finding algorithms are implemented, some modules are written in C++ to improve performance.

 ## Simulation Configuration